 The three kinds of modernism of the 1920s and 1930s – “high” or Bauhaus modernism, moderne, Art Deco – are not distinct styles.
 They blur at the boundaries and represent something more like a spectrum that a set of distinct categories.
 But they do cover a wide range, from near minimalism at one end to cinematic extravagance at the other, showing the variety of ways in which architects created new approaches to their art in the early-20th century.

 After World War II – even indeed before hostilities ended – architects and planners theorized endlessly about how war-damaged Britain might be rebuilt.
-They answers they came up with were varied, but the strongest voices favoured turning the destruction into an opportunity to rebuild in a manner fitting for the second half of the 20th century.
+They answers they came up with were varied.
+One of the most innovative responses was the vogue for prefabricated buildings that came to fruition in the temporary prefabs built to alleviate the housing shortage after the war.
+Examples survive at Catford in South London and elsewhere.
+But the strongest voices favoured turning the destruction into an opportunity to rebuild in a manner fitting for the second half of the 20th century.
 For most, this meant a version of modernism, but with a different twist.

 The difference is best summed up by the Festival of Britain of 1951, an even designed to cheer up the country and to inspire people.
 The Festival promoted a modern architecture that was more decorative, more light-hearted than pre-war modernism.
 A lot of the features of earlier modernism were there – strip windows, the use of “modern” materials, and so on.
 But all this was tempered by decoration, the use of pastel colours, interesting forms, and graphics that reflected these ideas.
 It was all meant to lighten Britain up, as people still coped with the fag-end of rationing, and tried to convinced themselves, pace Noël Coward, that the bad times were not just around the corner.